-5253 Criminal Justice I Credit Prerequisite: None
+5253 CP Criminal Justice

-Potential Credits at Roger Williams University and New England Institute of Technology, Required for Law and Public Safety CTE Program Love those crime shows on TV?
+Potential Credits at New England Institute of Technology, Required for Law and Public Safety CTE Program

+Love those crime shows on TV?
 Interested in a career in Law Enforcement, Courts or Corrections?
 This course will introduce students to the exciting world of criminal justice.
 With the opportunity to earn CTE accreditation on the diploma, students will have the advantage to enter an industry that employs over 2.5 million people.
 This course will take students on a tour from law enforcement to corrections and beyond.
 Students will hear from guest speakers working in the industry and will take an exciting field trip to the ACI (Rhode Island Prison).
-Students also have the opportunity to get a head start on their college education for free, by earning credit from Roger Williams University that will transfer to any college they choose to attend.
+Students also have the opportunity to get a head start on their college education for free, by earning credit from New England Institute of Technology.

-5353 Law and Order I Credit Prerequisite: Criminal Justice
+5353 CP Law and Order

+Prerequisite: Criminal Justice